nebelwerfer41/41weather/README.md

 ## Features
 - Location search powered by the Open-Meteo geocoding API, with a quick shortcut to Roma.
 - Fetches detailed hourly forecasts from MeteoAM (preset1) and groups them into expandable daily summaries.
+- When a coastal/offshore point is selected, augments the hourly table with marine data (preset2) in the same rows while hiding those columns for inland locations.
 - Responsive UI with a combined temperature/rainfall chart, weather icons, and key metadata (timezone, elevation).
+- Weather icons ship with descriptive alt/title text for accessibility and quick hover hints.
 - Zero-build setup: just serve the static files and the app runs in modern browsers.

 ## Project Structure